Events & Professional Development

 Wed.
 May 9, 3-3:50, Haggard Hall 154 (Faculty Drop-in Center) [WWU users: Add to Outlook]

 Take a few minutes with Kevin Dixey to look at a new option for lecture capture here at Western.
 Screencast-O-Matic is a lightweight yet full-featured lecture capture and editing tool that can help you open up the possibilities for a wide variety of your screen-casting and classroom video needs.
-With its simple and intuitive user interface and easy of exporting your finished videos to YouTube, Vimeo, or Google Drive, Screencast-O-Matic might just become one of your favorite tools!
+With its simple and intuitive user interface and ease of exporting your finished videos to YouTube, Vimeo, or Google Drive, Screencast-O-Matic might just become one of your favorite tools!

 EMPOWERING TECH: Protecting Yourself in the Social Media Jungle